seb-torres3600/DealerShip_Sim/README.md

 ## Sebastian Torres | seto2103 | 109330786
 ## Jack Ashburn | jaas0665 | 109190215

+## Summary:
+This is a car dealership type simulation for my OOAD class.
+It is object oriented written in Java

+Specific details regarding the project are in PDF's folder including a UML of it all

 ### Java version used (directly from 'java -version'):
 - openjdk 19.0.2 2023-01-17
 - OpenJDK Runtime Environment (build 19.0.2+7-44)